NHOrus/srwq-compilation/episode-04.md

 "No!
 Stupid AI, I'm the pilot!
 You can't just take control from me, you're not even supposed to be operational!"

-*I'm merely trying to releive you of a pointless task, so you can undertake matters of greater concern.
-We require technicians far more than pilots right now, the Tausendfuesslers mech complement is severaly damaged and needs repair.*
+*I'm merely trying to relieve you of a pointless task, so you can undertake matters of greater concern.
+We require technicians far more than pilots right now, the Tausendfuessler's mech complement is several damaged and needs repair.*

 "But...but you're a computer!!
 What if you bluescreen, or get a virus, or go crazy and decide to destroy humanity?"